Calcium rich foods for kids help ensure proper bone growth and development, plus a whole lot more.

 However, calcium is for every growing child.
 And that means calcium-containing foods.Calcium IS for every growing child.
 Where is your child getting his calcium from?
 Click To Tweet

 Calcium Foods are Plentiful

 Milk is just one food that helps kids meet their calcium requirement.

 Surveys and studies show real milk is an easy way for kids to meet their calcium requirements, while also getting a whole host of other important bone nutrients, such as protein, vitamin D, and potassium.

 But milk isn’t the only way to meet your child’s calcium needs.

-According to the Institute of Medicine (IOM), the Daily Recommended Intake (DRI) for calcium for children aged 4-8 is 1,000 mg, while the requirement for kids and teens aged 9-18 is 1,300 milligrams per day.
+According to the Institute of Medicine (IOM), the Dietary Reference Intake (DRI) for calcium in children aged 4-8 years is 1,000 mg per day.

-Here are some calcium rich foods to help your child or teen meet his daily needs.
-The foods you choose to offer, and how you combine them to match the total daily requirement is your choice.
+The foods you choose to offer, and how you combine them to match the total daily calcium requirement is your choice.